What Does the “Future of Work” Look Like? We’re Already Living It!

-This summer, People 2.0’s CSO Jeff Nugent appeared on the Ardent Partners’ podcast, “Contingent Workforce Weekly,” to discuss the real benefits of artificial intelligence (AI) in today’s world of work, the ways online staffing models are transforming recruitment and talent acquisition, and what businesses can do now to harness the impact of the future of work.
+This summer, People 2.0’s Contingent Workforce Solutions Divisional President, Jeff Nugent appeared on the Ardent Partners’ podcast, “Contingent Workforce Weekly,” to discuss the real benefits of artificial intelligence (AI) in today’s world of work, the ways online staffing models are transforming recruitment and talent acquisition, and what businesses can do now to harness the impact of the future of work.

 Throughout the podcast, Jeff makes it clear that although the full scope of what the “future of work” will entail can only be revealed in due time, the following trends demonstrate the ways the current contingent workforce landscape is shifting and shows the future is already here!